-Abertay strongly believes in conducting its procurements in an open and inclusive manner with procurement objectives aligned to the University's Strategic Plan.
+Abertay University strongly believes in conducting its procurements in an open and inclusive manner with procurement objectives aligned to the University's Strategic Plan.

-The detailed summary of regulated procurements completed is set out in Annex A. That information, coupled with the publication of the institutional Contracts Register and the systematic use of Public Contracts Scotland and Quick Quotes, provides complete visibility of the University's procurement activity over the reporting period.
+The detailed summary of regulated procurements completed is set out in Annex A. That information, coupled with the publication of the institutional Contracts Register and the systematic use of Public Contracts Scotland and Quick Quotes where appropriate, provides complete visibility of the University's procurement activity over the reporting period.

-In Annex A, information is set out to show lower value regulated procurements completed and EU regulated procurements completed.
+Page 9 of this document sets out further information to show lower value regulated procurements completed and EU regulated procurements completed.
 These are separated into contract categories and distinguish collaborative contracts from institutional ones.

 For each completed regulated procurement the information provided shows: